LEADERS: HOW ARE THEY MAINTAINING THEIR MENTAL HEALTH DURING THE PANDEMIC?

-While some leaders are trying their best to have a sound mental health with positive attitude, some are coping with it the wrong way- be it through being difficult to work with, covering their stress with detrimental habits, etc.
+While some leaders are trying their best to have a sound mental health with positive attitude (with some even finding themselves better off as though the themes in this article here are coming true for them), some are coping with it the wrong way- be it through being difficult to work with, covering their stress with detrimental habits, etc.

 A professor of Indian Institute of Management shared that the bosses are themselves very stressed due to the uncertainty of the projects during the pandemic.
 With work-from-home dynamic, they are in constant pressure to get the work done.
 This form of tension makes incidents of bad words and blaming more prevalent, harming the organizational culture.

-On the other hand, in extreme scenarios, some might even indulge in alcohol or drugs to relieve from stress.
-According to a new market research, the purchase of alcohol in the USA increased by more than 50% during this pandemic, which is very alarming.
+While some might resort to sensible approaches like the therapeutic value of the human-animal interaction, on the other hand, in extreme scenarios, others even indulge in alcohol or drugs to relieve stress.
+According to new market research, the purchase of alcohol in the USA increased by more than 50% during this pandemic, which is very alarming.

 THE AFTER EFFECTS OF NOT ADDRESSING THE ISSUE